 3. RSA Security

 Blowfish is yet another algorithm designed to replace DES.
 This symmetric cipher splits messages into blocks of 64 bits and encrypts them individually.
 Blowfish is known for its tremendous speed and overall effectiveness.
 Meanwhile, vendors have taken full advantage of its free availability in the public domain.
-You'll find Blowfish in software categories ranging from e-commerce platforms for securing payments to password management tools, where it protects passwords.
+You'll find Blowfish in software categories ranging from ecommerce platforms for securing payments to password management tools, where it protects passwords.
 It's one of the more flexible encryption methods available.

 Computer security expert Bruce Schneier is the mastermind behind Blowfish and its successor Twofish.
 Keys used in this algorithm may be up to 256 bits in length, and as a symmetric technique, you only need one key.
 Twofish is one of the fastest of its kind and ideal for use in hardware and software environments.
 Like Blowfish, Twofish is freely available to anyone who wants to use it.

-The Future of Encryption
+NIST and the Future of Encryption

 You May Also Like